mrmattkennedy/website/docs/index.md

 Some of these are available on my GitHub - others are not due to privacy concerns, sorry

 #### Scooter :material-scooter:
 A social media app built for Android, which is great for sharing text and image posts with friends.
-Includes sentiment analysis and document categorization, and optimized cloud caching
+Includes sentiment analysis and document categorization, and optimized cloud caching.

 #### Lots of Options :fontawesome-solid-dollar-sign:
 After trying to find historical options data and being unable to, I created a program that will download all options expirations available for >8,000 symbols, processes them in real time every minute, and stores the data in a compressed format.
 This is over 200gb of data a day being downloaded and processed instantly, don't tell my ISP.